joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_incarnation/of_the_efficiency_of_christs_passion/prologue.md

 (4) Whether it was by way of redemption?
 (5) Whether it is proper to Christ to be the Redeemer?
 (6) Whether (the Passion) secured man's salvation efficiently?

-* Whether Christ's Passion Brought About Our Salvation By Way Of Merit?
-* Whether Christ's Passion Brought About Our Salvation By Way Of Atonement?
-* Whether Christ's Passion Operated By Way Of Sacrifice?
-* Whether Christ's Passion Brought About Our Salvation By Way Of Redemption?
-* Whether It Is Proper To Christ To Be The Redeemer?
-* Whether Christ's Passion Brought About Our Salvation Efficiently?